jwaataja/tilde_config/README.md

 ```

 By default, tildeconfig doesn't install any packages.
 To install all package
-dependencies when installing run,
+dependencies when installing, run
 ```ruby
 tildeconfig --packages --system ubuntu
 ```
-You can specify a different system from `ubuntu` but you must define it manually
+You can specify a different system from `ubuntu` but you must define it
+manually.

 ### Dependencies